szaranger/angular-translate-intro/README.md

-# Hapi Boilerplate Demo App
+# Angular Translate Boilerplate Demo App

 This project serves as either a very simple boilerplate to start building an Angular app powered by `angular-translate`.